-When you're faced with divorce leave nothing to chance - they are complicated, sensitive, and sometimes dangerous depending on the nature of your divorce investigation.
-VIS can help you with a thorough and discreet divorce related investigations such as evidence on infidelity , child custody issues, income / financial / asset details - as required in maintenance / alimony claims, medical records, bigamy, earlier divorce documents, etc.
+Divorces are complicated, sensitive, and sometimes dangerous depending on the nature of your divorce investigation.
+VIS can help you with a thorough and discreet divorce investigations such as evidence on infidelity, child custody issues, income / financial / asset details - as required in maintenance/alimony claims, medical records, bigamy, earlier divorce documents, etc.

 When it comes to legal proceedings, it's usually necessary to gather evidence to prove your case.
 Although in many instances the information gathered in a divorce investigation is for no other reason than to provide the client with peace of mind, the evidence collected is often used in court proceedings.

 A spouse may sometimes attempt to hide assets in an effort to avoid splitting them.
 As part of a divorce investigation, VIS can investigate a spouse's finances and discover hidden assets such as bank accounts, unreported income, hidden/undisclosed assets and more.
-Getting evidence on gainful employment is usually required in most of the cases which is later on produced in court.
-Evidences, along-with the investigation report, is acceptable in the court.
+Getting evidence on gainful employment is usually required in most of the cases which are later on produced in court.
+Evidence, along with the investigation report, is acceptable in the court.

 Child custody and visitation investigations are usually the most crucial issue in a divorce or custody dispute.
 In determining the custody of a minor, the court is guided by one standard – the best interest of the child.
 If it is not in the best interest of your child to be in the custody or visitation of the other guardian, VIS will find the evidence in the course of a child custody and visitation investigations to support the facts.
 If you know that your estranged spouse is unfit to care for the child, or if he or she would not provide a safe, healthy, stable, and happy living environment for your child, then you must prove that to the court in order to protect your child.
 Let us conduct a discreet, confidential investigation that will provide objective evidence that will show that you or your client is the parent whose custody and care will be in the best interest of the child.